-- Objective E6.2.1 (Creating) Develop a teaching philosophy statement. - Objective E6.2.2 (Creating) Prepare a practice-based teaching activity. - Objective E6.2.3 (Applying) Deliver a practice-based educational activity, including didactic or experiential teaching, or facilitation. - Objective E6.2.4 (Creating) Effectively document one's teaching philosophy, skills, and experiences in a teaching portfolio.
+- Objective E6.2.1 (Creating) Develop a teaching philosophy statement. - Objective E6.2.2 (Creating) Prepare a practice-based teaching activities.

+- Objective E6.2.3 (Applying) Deliver a practice-based educational activity, including didactic or experiential teaching, or facilitation. - Objective E6.2.4 (Creating) Effectively document one's teaching philosophy, skills, and experiences in a teaching portfolio.

-II.
-Requirements for Successful Completion of Bayhealth's PGY1 Pharmacy Residency
+V. Requirements for Successful Completion of Bayhealth PGY1 Pharmacy Residency

-The resident is expected to achieve all ASHP required educational outcomes and goals for the PGY1 Pharmacy Residency Program, as well as the elective goals selected by the Bayhealth Hospital residency program by the end of the residency year.
-The resident must also achieve 85% of the required and elective objectives under each educational goal in order to complete the residency program.
-The resident must have received a "satisfactory progress" rating on the remaining 15% of the required and elective objectives.

-Activities required of the resident to meet these outcomes, goals, and objectives include, but are not limited to:
+The PGY1 resident is expected to achieve all of the ASHP required educational outcomes and goals for PGY1 Pharmacy Residency Program and the elective goals selected by the Bayhealth Hospital residency program by the end of the residency year.
+The PGY1 resident must also achieve 85% of the required and elective objectives under each educational goal in order to complete the residency program.
+The PGY1 resident must have received a "satisfactory progress" rating on the remaining 15% of the required and elective objectives.
+Activities required of the PGY1 resident to meet these outcomes, goals, and objectives include, but are not limited to:

-- A. Development of a customized plan for the residency following an initial evaluation of career interests, prior experience, and areas of strength and weakness. - B. Compliance with learning experience expectations: - a. meeting with the learning experience preceptor at the beginning of each learning experience to define individual goals and objectives for the learning experience.
+- A. Development of a customized plan for the residency following an initial evaluation of career interests, prior experience, and areas of strength and weakness. - B. B. Compliance with learning expectations: - a. meeting with the preceptor at the beginning of each learning experience to define individual goals and objectives for the learning experience.

-A resident will receive a certificate of completion from the Bayhealth PGY1 Pharmacy Residency Program by completing the listed activities satisfactorily as decided by the Residency Program Director (RPD):
+A resident will receive a certificate of completion from Bayhealth Hospital PGY1 Pharmacy Residency Program by completing the listed activities satisfactorily as decided by the Residency Program Director (RPD):

-- All required learning experiences. - All elective learning experiences. - All scheduled learning experience presentations. - Preceptor Development CE presentation. - All scheduled day/evening, holiday, and weekend staffing requirements. - Membership in the American Society of Health-System Pharmacists (ASHP) - Completion of a major residency research project.
-Each PGY1 resident will submit an abstract and present the findings of their major project at the Eastern States Conference for Pharmacy Residents & Preceptors.
-Results of the major project must be submitted to the RPD in publishable format. - Submissions of articles to departmental newsletters and editor for one submission of Pharmacy/Nursing Newsletter. - Preparation and presentation of journal club to co-residents/students/healthcare professionals. - Working assigned hours, (per ASHP duty hour requirements) minimum 8 hours per day. - Completing PharmAcademic evaluations on a timely basis. - Documenting all clinical interventions during the learning experience in the healthcare system. - Provision of pharmacy staffing coverage, including distributive pharmacist functions This will be achieved by working one weekend every third week and at other designated, prearranged times during the residency year. - Provision of required presentations throughout the residency, including learning experience presentations, journal club presentations, and continuing education presentations to the pharmacy department/interprofessional team members.
+- All required learning experiences - All elective learning experiences (2) - All scheduled learning experience presentations (6) - Preceptor Development CE presentation. - All scheduled day/evening, holiday, and weekend staffing requirements - Membership in the American Society of Health-System Pharmacists (ASHP) - Complete a Drug Formulary monograph and Drug Class review for system review presented at P&T meeting. - Medication Use Evaluation (MUE) presented at P&T meeting. - Completion of a major residency research project.
+Each PGY1 resident will submit an abstract of and present the findings of their major project at the Eastern States Conference/Professional podium.
+Results of the major project must be submitted to the Residency Program Director in publishable format.

+- Submissions of articles to departmental newsletters and editor for one submission of Pharmacy/Nursing Newsletter. - Preparation and presentation of journal club to co-residents/students/healthcare professionals. - Working assigned hours, (per ASHP duty hour requirements) minimum 8 hours per day - Completing PharmAcademic evaluations on a timely basis. - Documenting all clinical interventions during the learning experience in the EPIC system. - Provision of pharmacy staffing coverage, including distributive pharmacist functions This will be achieved by working one weekend every third and at other designated, prearranged times during the residency year. - Provision of required presentations throughout the residency, including learning experience presentations, journal club presentations, and continuing education presentations to the pharmacy department/inter-professional team members. - Participation and attendance at monthly P&T meetings and provide three meeting minutes.

 By the end of residency, residents must have obtained either "Satisfactory Progress" (SP), "Achieved" (ACH), or "Achieved for Residency" (ACH-R) on all Learning Objectives.
-If a PGY1 resident has a "Needs Improvement" (NI) on any goal or objective, they must repeat it and obtain a SP, ACH, ACH-R on that particular goal or objective by the end of the residency year.
-The Residency Program Director will review the residents' progress throughout the year to ensure the resident is on track to obtain a certificate.
+If a PGY1 resident has a "Needs Improvement" (NI) on any goal or objective, he/she must repeat the learning experience and obtain a SP, ACH, ACH-R on that particular goal or objective by the end of the residency year.
+The RPD will review the PGY1 residents' progress throughout the year to ensure the PGY1 resident is on track to obtain a certificate.